ptorres001/census_HI_classification_model/README.md

 # Data
-Before we dive deeper into the questions, here are some information on our data.
+Before we dive deeper into the questions, here is some information on our data.
-1. The data is focused on New York State in 2018.
+1. The data is focused on New York State and Alabama in 2018.
 2. The data here was compiled and then uploaded to Kaggle.
     - You can find the dataset [here](https://www.kaggle.com/dataset/c2718fecee72695dff45f4dee01de58deeb17a54a6f334075ac983144be49f63).
     - The data dictionary can be found [here](https://www2.census.gov/programs-surveys/acs/tech_docs/pums/data_dict/PUMS_Data_Dictionary_2018.pdf?#).